August 2018 newsletter

 Plus, hear from DNR Commissioner Tom Landwehr and University of Minnesota Vice President for Research Al Levine during opening remarks, and stay for a happy hour reception with posters from MAISRC researchers and graduate students!

-The schedule of breakout sessions is available here and the full session descriptions are available here.
 This is the best opportunity to learn all about MAISRC's research and the latest in AIS management recommendations.
 Space is limited and pre-registration is required.
 See you there!

 We want to hear your research ideas